Here’s how it works:

 Note: We have recently updated our Ceramics Studio usage policy.
 Please read carefully.
-New storage policy invoicing will begin after the first quarter of 2019 (Jan-March).
+New fees and storage policy invoicing will begin after the Third quarter of 2020 (June-September).

 Members are welcome to use the studio equipment including the wheels, the slab roller, and the extruder.
 Staff will fire work as needed.
 Consumable materials such as glazes can be purchased by the member artist either locally, or through the Dairy Barn (see below).
 For the reader’s information, a great local place for ceramics supplies and clay is the Nelsonville Emporium.
 The Barn can order clay and glaze upon request.